nvdaaddons/communityAddonReviews/.github/issue_template.md

 * [ ] GUI: for add-ons that present dialogs and windows.
 This review looks at control spacing, window placement and other graphical elements.
 Note: Review availability is subject to availability of non-blind contributors.
 * [ ] Translation: a user who speaks another language will be asked to review add-on messages in hopes of helping you make your messages easier to understand and translate.
 We will also comment on how to utilize NVDA's translation system.
 * [ ] NVDA feature compatibility: for add-ons that may extend NVDA features or add features from newer releases to older NVDA versions.
+* [ ] Bug hunting: this is ideal for add-ons requiring high reliability.
+One or more NvDA add-on experts will probe add-on source code and user experience to uncover potential bugs.
+(This seems fuzzy.
+Can this even reliably done)?